CleverCloud/terraform-provider-clevercloud/docs/resources/docker.md

 ### Optional

-- `additional_vhosts` (List of String, Deprecated) Add custom hostname in addition to the default one, see [documentation](https://www.clever-cloud.com/doc/administrate/domain-names/)
 - `app_folder` (String) Folder in which the application is located (inside the git repository)
 - `build_flavor` (String) Use dedicated instance with given flavor for build step
 - `container_port` (Number) Set to custom HTTP port if your Docker container runs on custom port